chuckrunge/sidacoja/README.md

 3) json-simple-1.1.1.jar for JSON files
 4) JDBC driver for your database

+RELEASE NOTES - 0.1.3
+- Added asterisk to support LIKE in windows batch files.

 RELEASE NOTES - 0.1.2
 - Added support for NOTLIKE in row filter.